ftl-ions/Snow/README.md

 ### Configuration

-Here is an example for `snow.json`, which adds a [Tailwind CSS](https://tailwindcss.com) preprocessor and watches for changes in the `Resources` directory, too:
+Here is an example for `snow.json`, which adds a [Tailwind CSS](https://tailwindcss.com) preprocessor and watches for changes in the `Resources` directory, too.

+Place this file in the root of your project (where `Package.swift` is).

 ```
 {